monodesire/finest_vim_utility_functions/README.md

 ### FindFiles()
 Function that find files according to a search pattern given by the user.
 The result of the file search ends up in quickfix.

+### SelectBuffer()
+This function may be used to search for specific buffers by name.
+All buffers matching the user-given search string will be presented in a list, and one buffer can be selected to be opened.